 CERT Class Sign Up

-The Kenai Peninsula Borough Office of Emergency Management is pleased to present a Community Emergency Response Team (CERT) class in Seward.
+The Kenai Peninsula Borough Office of Emergency Management is pleased to present a Community Emergency Response Team (CERT) class in Homer.

 The location of the classes will be announced at a later time.
 There is no cost or obligation for the course, however space is limited and minimum enrollments are required in order to conduct the course.

-All materials will be provided, and the course is ability oriented which means people of all skill levels and physical abilities are welcome.
+All materials will be provided, and the course is ability oriented meaning people of all skill levels and physical abilities are welcome.

-Saturday August 27 9a - 5p: Fire/Utility Control, Disaster Medical Operations, Search and Rescue
+Saturday November 5 9a - 5p: Disaster Medical Pt.
+1 & 2, Light Search and Rescue